 To start a new article choose one of the following options:

 - Enter a PDB code in the box.
 Press the enter key and publBio will fetch the data for the structure (provided it is released by the PDB) and prefill some of the tables and text in the template.

 - Upload an mmCIF or PDB file from your local file system.
 This file is then used to prefill some of the tables and text in the template.

 - Fetch a PDB or mmCIF file from an internet location.
 This file is then used to prefill some of the tables and text in the template.

 - Write an article without a data source.
 This will open a blank article template ready for you to enter your text, tables and figures.

 Once publBio has retrieved your data or a blank template has been opened, your article appears in the centre of the screen.
 To edit your article click in the part of the article you want to work on.
 Clicking in some areas will make a box appear for you to enter information while in other areas you can edit text directly.

 Use the `Paper options' button to choose which type of article you are going to write.
-If writing a structural communication, you can choose if you want to include a table of crystallization details (if the crystallization details have been published before you may just want to include a reference to the crystallization communication instead).
+If writing an article about a structure determination, you can choose if you want to include a table of crystallization details (if the crystallization details have been published before you may just want to include a reference to the crystallization communication instead).

 Authors and affiliations